ldeso/klima.leodesouza.net/src/carbon-loophole.md

      href="#carbon-loophole">Carbon Loophole</a>
 </h1>

-_When is it worth it to retire carbon before selling carbon to the protocol?_
+_Is it worth it to pre-retire carbon before selling carbon to the protocol?_

 ## Interactive Simulation